KWUL (AM): Sports betting

 In 2018, the station's community of license was changed from Granite City to St. Louis, Missouri.

 On October 12, 2021, WGNU changed its format from brokered programming to sports gambling, branded as "The Game".
 It used programming from the VSiN Sports Betting Network, based in Las Vegas.

 Americana

-In early 2023, it switched to a simulcast of sister station 101.7 KWUL-FM in Elsberry, Missouri.
+In early 2023, it switched to a simulcast of KWUL-FM 101.7 in Elsberry, Missouri.
 The stations are running a mix of Southern-influenced classic rock and Americana music.

 On March 27, 2023, the station changed its call sign to KWUL.
 Effective May 8, 2023, Radio Property Ventures sold KWUL, KXEN, and translator K264CY to Louis Eckelkamp's East Central Broadcasting for $210,000.